hafezgh/computational-intelligence/README.md

-# Hanabi - The Final Project of the Computational Intelligence Course @PoliTO
+# Hanabi - The Final Project of the Computational Intelligence Course @PoliTO - A.Y.
+2021-22

 The games of the simplest version of Hanabi can be found [here](https://www.spillehulen.dk/media/102616/hanabi-card-game-rules.pdf).